xmtp/proto/PROTOCOL.md

 ## Intro

 The protocol allows `clients`, representing identities associated with blockchain accounts (further 'accounts'), to communicate securely with each other.
 The communications are represented as `conversations` between two or more clients.
-Conversation consists of a sequence of `messages` from a `sender` to the other `participants` of the conversation, the `recipients`.
+A conversation consists of a sequence of `messages` from a `sender` to the other `participants` of the conversation, the `recipients`.

 The communication is mediated by a network of `nodes`.
 The network is responsible for ensuring that messages are delivered between clients.
 Since clients are not necessarily connected to the network at the same time, the network must be able to store messages while they are in transit.